apache/flink/docs/dev/stream/operators/joining.md

 In the following section we are going to give an overview over how different kinds of windows can be used for a window join and what the results of those joins would look like using examplary scenarios.

-## Tumbling Window
+## Tumbling Window Join
-When performing a tumbling window join, all elements with a common key and a common tumbling window are joined as pairwise combinations and passed on to the user-defined function.
+When performing a tumbling window join, all elements with a common key and a common tumbling window are joined as pairwise combinations and passed on to a `JoinFunction` or `FlatJoinFunction`.
 Because this behaves like an inner join, elements of one stream that do not have elements from another stream in their tumbling window are not emitted!

 <img src="{{ site.baseurl }}/fig/tumbling-window-join.svg" class="center" style="width: 80%;" />

 In our example we are defining a tumbling window with the size of 2 milliseconds, which results in windows of the form `[0,1], [2,3], ...`.
-The image shows the pairwise combinations of all elements in each window which will be passed on to the user-defined function.
+The image shows the pairwise combinations of all elements in each window which will be passed on to the `JoinFunction`.
 You can also see how in the tumbling window `[6,7]` nothing is emitted because no elements from the green stream exist to be joined with the orange elements ⑥ and ⑦.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">